jon94/Datadog-SG-Labs/datadog-101-docker/dd-101-docker.md

 chmod +x create_monitor.sh
 ./create_monitor.sh
 ```
+**Task 2: Edit the created monitor to shorten the evaluation time**

+**Task 3: Based on the threshold monitor, create a similar one for simulate_error service**

 ### 9. Generate load to the application and observe traces
 - Make sure you are in the correct directory >> root@agent-docker-lab-host:~/Datadog-SG-Labs/datadog-101-docker